ppuentex/ColoradoR_RemoteSensing/README.md

 ## search_API
 This jupyter notebook is the current work in progress to look at Planet scenes through their API of Lake Mead and Lake Powell.

+## request_download
+This jupyter notebook is requesting and downloading Scenes from Planet.

 ## test_NDWI
-This jupyter notebook is ordering and downloading data from Planet to calcualte NDWI for Lake Mead for June 19th, 2023.
+This jupyter notebook is to calcualte NDWI for Lake Mead for June 19th, 2023.